You have questions. We have answers.

 Academics and Instructors

-Galileo has a heavy focus on STEAM courses, and learners may choose to focus on a number of supplemental areas of study, including but not limited to: drone certification, e-sports, animation, ARC-GIS, and computer engineering.
+Galileo's Upper School has a heavy focus on STEAM courses, and learners may choose to focus on a number of supplemental areas of study, including but not limited to: drone certification, e-sports, animation, and computer engineering.
 These focus areas are personalized to their learning preferences and passions.
 Beginning in 6th grade, learners begin determining their own academic goals in student-led conferences, where they review their goals, assess progress, and review benchmarks and portfolio items with parents and instructors.
 In traditional schools, teachers are often the ones leading learning parent conferences.
 At Galileo, we begin teaching learners to be independent self-starters from the moment they enroll.
 This includes fostering the capacity to set a goal, be thoughtful, and act responsibly to meet that goal.
 We often refer to this as agency, and research has proved it is critical to learners’ success in school, career, and life.
 From day one, we begin preparing learners to be responsible for their own learning, so that they will be successful adults.

 Our purpose-driven curriculum consists of four pillars: